5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 So, in order to be able to boot the system with patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.

 ## Instructions
-Prior to the release of `RestrictEvents.kext`, Booter and Kernel patches were required to enable the VMM board-id, to install an run macOS Monterey and newer on unsupported hardware.
-It turned out that the kernel patches had negative effects on Bluetooth because enabling the VMM Board-ID skipped the loading of BT firmware (&rarr; See "Previous Method" section for details).
-This has been resolved now.

 - Mount your EFI
 - Open your `config.plist` with ProperTree
 - Copy the "Skip Board ID check" patch from OCLP's [`Booter/Patch`](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L220-L243) section to your `config.plist` and **enable** it.